Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/Attack, Defense and Combat Damage.md

   - Defensive Roll
 ---
 *Sustaining damage from hazards and attacks is part of any RPG.
 You’ll be hit by arrows, knock your head, sustain sword cuts, or drop items when exhausted*.
-*However your [[Custom Equipment|gear]] can help you mitigate the damage you take, by shielding you and taking the damage in your place*.
+*However your [[SoC • Discord Bot - Thread • CUSTOM GEAR|gear]] can help you mitigate the damage you take, by shielding you and taking the damage in your place*.

 ----
 ### Attack and Defensive Roll